 Domestic Observer Jobs

-The National Marine Fisheries Service (NMFS) requires domestic observers at all shoreside processing facilities and on all offshore processors and factory trawlers over 125 feet.
+The National Marine Fisheries Service (NMFS) requires domestic observers on many of Alaska’s fishing vessels.

 Domestic observers are needed to collect fish-catch data which is analyzed to help government fishery managers estimate fish populations and catch numbers needed to set the next season’s catch limits.
 A domestic observer’s duties include collecting, recording, and reporting data about fish size and weight, catch volumes, and by-catch (fish, birds, and marine mammals not intended for capture).

 Contractors in Washington and Alaska interview and hire domestic observers, giving preference to college graduates with degrees in biology and some coursework in marine biology or a related field; one of our contacts even recommended coursework in statistics.

 Interested applicants usually submit a resume and college transcripts.
 Qualified applicants complete a three-week course (often in Seattle), which teaches everything from how to deal with government regulations and data reporting forms to lab work and species identification.
 At the end of the course you’re given a test on what you’ve learned and the NMFS certifies you as an official observer.

 Assignments vary tremendously.
 You might work on a 40-foot seiner or a 400-foot floating processor.
 Domestic observer Diane Wright describes her last work assignment: